 Coming up next time – Part 2

-On my next blog post, I will continue with the next phase – categorizing transactions.
-I encourage you to wait for this post so that you don’t make any mistakes like posting transactions to uncategorized income or uncategorized expenses.
+In part 2 of this blog post, I will continue with the next phase of your catch-up project – categorizing transactions.
+I encourage you to wait for this post so that you don’t make any common mistakes like posting transactions to uncategorized income or uncategorized expenses.

-For now, work on the steps that I discussed so that you can be sure that you have all of the banking transactions downloaded or imported into QuickBooks Online.
+For now, great work getting a year’s worth of the banking transactions downloaded or imported into QuickBooks Online.
 You are well on your way learning how to do a full year of bookkeeping when you need it done yesterday.